Hurricane Preparedness Guide & Safety Tips

 - The leading cause of fatalities during a hurricane is not wind, but water.
-75% of hurricane-related deaths in the United States are caused by flooding and storm surge.
+Flooding and storm surge cause 75% of hurricane-related deaths in the United States.

 In addition to preparing your kit and checking NOAA’s resources listed above, you should also inspect your property for general repair and maintenance needs.
 This includes your property on the jobsite.

 Tips to secure your jobsite for a hurricane

 - Secure materials stored outside.
 Remove worksite materials and constructions equipment from building exteriors.
 Lightweight items, such as plywood, can quickly become a projectile in high winds.

 - Maintain trees and gutters.
 Cut low-hanging tree limbs around the property and reinforce loose gutters or siding.

 - Move heavy machinery.
 Move heavy machinery like forklifts, bulldozers and excavators away from buildings.

 - Board up entry ways.
 Seal off doors and windows where possible.
 If they have not been installed yet, board windows up and screw doors shut.

 - Check sump pumps.
 If a sump pump has been installed in a building, double-check to make sure that it is working to prevent flooding.

 Additionally, check to make sure your company’s insurance information is up to date.
 It’s easier to fix something when it’s a small problem than to fix it after a hurricane turns it into a bigger problem.